kang-cao-corgi/coj/notes.md

     - [Jn2:19-22](https://www.blueletterbible.org/niv/jhn/2/19/s_999019)

 #### "In spirit and in truth"
+"in spirit" = doing it spiritually<br>
+"in truth" = doing it orderly<br>
 spiritual doesn't mean you do outside-of-body things

+"What the Lord has spoken to me today through the preacher?"

 #### worship is holy "chaos"